-This table describes the fees and expenses that you may pay if you buy and hold Shares of the Series ("Shares").
-Investors purchasing Shares through a broker-dealer on a national securities exchange or in the over-the-counter market (the "Secondary Market") may be subject to customary brokerage commissions charged by their broker which are not reflected in the table set forth below.
+This table describes the fees and expenses that you may pay if you buy, hold and sell Shares of the Series ("Shares").
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.